wyliedavid1984/noteTaker/README.md

 #### Express

 Express made coding this application much easier.
 I made use of the express function through a variable named app.
-It help to reduce the amount of code need to make request and response.
-I built to main routes files.
+It helped to reduce the amount of code needed to make requests and responses.

+I built routes and stored them in the routes files.
 One to deal with apis and the second to deal with html.
-In the html routes we main just did get requests to grab the two different html pages that were stored in the views folder.
+I used the express router function to make it easier to set up the requests.
+In the html routes mainly made get requests to grab the two different html pages that were stored in the views folder.
+Index is setup so that any file extension put in will take you the index.
+The other route will take you to the notes html that will take in user input.
+I also used router in the api routes that I setup.
+In the api file I used more than the get requests.
+I made use of post to get data and resend the incoming data and us the response to put it back on the html page with the help of our file system node application.
+I did the same thing with the delete

 ### CSS